-Elizabeth McNulty is Principal Harpist of The Royal Liverpool Philharmonic Orchestra and The Kantanti Ensemble.
+Elizabeth McNulty is Principal Harpist of The Royal Liverpool Philharmonic Orchestra.

-She also freelances with other ensembles, such as The London Philharmonic Orchestra, The English National Ballet , The RTE Concert Orchestra, Northern Ballet, New London Orchestra, London Concert Orchestra, London Telefilmonic Orchestra, London Metropolitan Orchestra, Symphonia Academica, and Southbank Sinfonia.
+She also freelances with other ensembles, such as The London Philharmonic Orchestra, The English National Ballet , The RTE Concert Orchestra, Scottish Chamber Orchestra, Northern Ballet, New London Orchestra, London Concert Orchestra, London Metropolitan Orchestra, Symphonia Academica, and Southbank Sinfonia.
 In 2010-11, she was selected for the Foyle Future Firsts programme with the London Philharmonic Orchestra, and previous orchestral training included YMSO and KCYO.

 In December 2012, she performed centre stage at Glyndebourne the premier of Russell Hepplewhite’s song cycle It Was Born of The Stars for harp and children’s choir with the youth opera and in November 2013, Into The Harbour: Carry Me Home, an arrangement of Britten’s operas by Lee Reynolds for the Britten centenary.